- Food and Cooking»

 Keep the Dough Chilled Until the Cookies Go in the Oven

 It's important not to let the cream cheese dough warm up too much before it's baked.
 When you remove the chilled dough from the refrigerator, cut off only the amount you are going to roll out immediately, then rewrap and chill the rest.
 And as soon as you have finished rolling out the dough, ball up the trimmings and wrap and refrigerate them.
-Using a marble rolling pin or, preferably, a chilled will help keep the dough cool as you roll it out.
-(Marble rolling pins are very heavy, so I prefer a stainless steel pin that I can chill before using.) stainless steel rolling pin
+It's important to keep the chilled dough cold while you roll it out.
+I originally used a marble rolling pin, which works well because marble is naturally cool, but I found it too heavy and cumbersome.
+Now I prefer a that can be chilled in the refrigerator help keep the dough cool while I roll it out. stainless steel rolling pin

 Parchment Paper is Essential

 The sugar on the bottom of these cookies caramelizes and will stick like glue to even well-greased, nonstick baking sheets, so it's essential to line the pans with parchment paper.
 (Trust me, you don't want to learn this the hard way!)
 I use because it's better for the environment and for my family's health and safety than the typical bleached or unbleached baking parchment paper.
 It costs a bit more than supermarket brands, but for me, the fact that it's free of Quilon, chrome, chlorine, gluten and other allergens makes the higher price well worth it.
 If You Care Silicone Coated Unbleached Parchment